-Function Soft key Directly transfer the actual position of the tool + (the measuring dial) as the new datum: This function only saves the datum in the axis which is currently highlighted.
+Function Soft key Directly transfer the actual position of the tool (the measuring dial) as the new datum: This function only saves the datum in the axis which is currently highlighted.
 Assign any value to the actual position of the tool (the measuring dial): This function only saves the datum in the axis which is currently highlighted.
 Enter the desired value in the pop-up window.
 Incrementally shift a datum already stored in the THE PRESET table: This function only saves the datum in the axis which is currently highlighted.
 Enter the desired corrective value with the correct sign in the pop-up window.
+If inch display is active: enter the value in inches, and the TNC will internally convert the entered values to mm.
 Directly enter the new datum without calculation of the kinematics (axis-specific).
 Only use this function if your machine has a rotary table, and you want to set the datum to the center of the rotary table by entering 0.
 This function only saves the datum in the axis which is currently highlighted.
 Enter the desired value in the pop-up window.
-Write the currently active datum to a selectable line in the table: This function saves the datum in PRESET all axes, and then activates the appropriate row in the table automatically.
+If inch display is active: enter the value in inches, and the TNC will internally convert the entered values to mm.